dvreeze/ocp-java-17-learning/doc/chapter14-io.md

 *Transient* instance members of a serializable class do not take part in serialization, and get their default values (such as `null` for objects) on deserialization.

+We can (de)serialize classes transient non-serializable fields, however, if we take more explicit control over (de)serialization using methods like `readObject(ObjectInputStream)` and `writeObject(ObjectOutputStream)`.

 For versioning of serializable classes, use static field `private static final long serialVersionUID = 1L;` (where the constant value is incremented when needed).
 This "serial version UID" is part of the serialized data, along with the non-transient serialized instance fields.
 On deserialization, a checked `java.io.InvalidClassException` may be thrown